 - Issuing stock certificates

-The S Corp is a tax election rather than an actual entity change so that it can be accomplished easily with a single tax form, IRS Form 2553.
+The S Corporation is a tax election rather than an actual entity change so it can be accomplished easily with a single tax form, IRS Form 2553.
 There is some timing to consider for making the S Corp election:

 Note that the IRS has restrictions on what corporations can elect S Corp status.